What is “Mitigation”?

 Mitigation Process

-When it is determined that mitigation is required, it is the responsibility of the lead Federal agency to reach out to any and all potentially interested parties.
-Interested parties will vary project to project, but can often includes such groups as the local community, any Certified Local Governments in the area, local historical societies and/or museums, any Tribal organizations, and the general public.
-The Federal agency will schedule a meeting with all of the interested parties, usually in or around the effected community.
-The purpose of this meeting is to discuss the project, its impacts, and begin discussing compensatory mitigation options.
-For larger or more complicated projects, multiple meetings may need to happen to ensure that agreement is reached on what would be the appropriate mitigation measures.
+When mitigation is required, the lead Federal agency is responsible for engaging with all potentially interested parties.
+These parties may vary depending on the project but often include the local community, Certified Local Governments, local historical societies, museums, Tribal organizations, and the general public.
+The agency typically schedules a meeting with these stakeholders and SHPO, usually held within or near the affected community, to discuss the project, its impacts, and potential compensatory mitigation options.
+For larger or more complex projects, multiple meetings may be necessary to reach a consensus on appropriate mitigation measures.

 Mitigation Options